opencv/opencv/modules/gapi/doc/10-hld-overview.md

 backend allows to achieve less memory footprint and better memory locality when running on CPU.

-There may be more backends available, e.g. Halide, OpenCL, etc. -- G-API provides an uniform internal API to develop backends so any enthusiast or a company are free to scale G-API on a new platform or accelerator.
+There may be more backends available, e.g. OpenCL, etc. -- G-API provides an uniform internal API to develop backends so any enthusiast or a company are free to scale G-API on a new platform or accelerator.
 In terms of OpenCV infrastructure, every new backend is a